This keto peanut butter bundt cake is a peanut butter lover’s dream! It’s a moist, dense, rich cake that makes sure that peanut butter is the star.

 Lastly, if you can’t easily find a more natural sugar substitute you can also use Splenda.
 You will want to use the Splenda that has a bulking agent.
 It’s the one that comes in larger bags.
 I don’t recommend Splenda Bake because it’s actually half sugar half sucralose product and will be too high in carbs to be considered keto-friendly

-If what you are craving is a keto dessert and nothing but peanut butter will do, then you must give this keto peanut butter bundt cake recipe a try.
+If what you are craving is a keto dessert and nothing but peanut butter will do, then you must give this keto peanut butter pound cake a try.
 Once you do, make sure you remember to tag us on Instagram and Facebook.
 It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.

 Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.